First and Second Order Asymptotics in Covert Communication: The Effect of Average Probability of Error on First Order Asymptotics

 It also induces a new distribution $\widehat{Q}^n$ at the eavesdropper's output when randomizing uniformly over all codewords, such that

-We therefore obtain a new code with probability of error less than $\epsilon$ and relative entropy less than $\delta$, but with a number of codewords $M^*(\epsilon',\delta')$ that \emph{exceeds} $ M^*(\epsilon,\delta)$.
+We therefore obtain a new code with probability of error less than $\epsilon$ and relative entropy less than $\delta$, but with a number of codewords $M^*(\epsilon',\delta') + \editt{N}$ that \emph{exceeds} $ M^*(\epsilon,\delta)$.
 This contradiction shows that~\eqref{eq:assumption_scaling} does not hold, so that either $f(\delta)$ is non-increasing or $\delta$ or depends on $\epsilon$.
 In both cases, this suggests a result significantly more complex that what we were trying to establish.
-Note that this does not contradict existing results on covert capacity~\cite{Wang2016b,Bloch2016a} because these works have all been in the regime $\lim_{n\rightarrow\infty}\epsilon=0$.}
+Note that this does not contradict existing results on covert capacity~\cite{Wang2016b,Bloch2016a} because these works have all been in the regime $\lim_{n\rightarrow\infty}\epsilon=0$. \editt{ Finally, from this example, we conclude that no strong converse exists when measuring reliability with an \emph{average} probability of error and even the first-order asymptotics \editt{depend} on a non-vanishing average probability of error.
+Hence, one could expect a much more challenging analysis of second-order asymptotics under average probability of error constraint.}}